Efficient quantum state tomography with convolutional neural networks: Results

-\textit{Steady states of a driven dissipative 2D-system.} As a final system, we consider steady states of a $4\times4$ TFIM with spontaneous decay, motivated by ongoing research into phase diagrams of open quantum systems \cite{jin_phase_2018}, with potential applications to Rydberg systems.
+As a final system, we consider steady states of a $4\times4$ TFIM with spontaneous decay, motivated by ongoing research into phase diagrams of open quantum systems \cite{jin_phase_2018}, with potential applications to Rydberg systems.
 We switch back to the standard CNN with dense output layer, since the system is two-dimensional.
 However, now no symmetries are enforced in the network.
-We use the Monte-Carlo wave function approach, to simulate the dynamics under the Lindblad master equation
+We use the Monte-Carlo wave function approach \cite{Plenio1998}, to simulate the dynamics under the Lindblad master equation

-with the Hamiltonian from Eq.~\eqref{eq:Hising} with antiferromagnetic coupling $J_{ij} = J$, $B<0$ and
+with the Hamiltonian from Eq.~\eqref{eq:Hising} with antiferromagnetic coupling $J < 0$, $B<0$ and

 until the steady state is reached.
 We consider the density matrix that is obtained using 1000 pure-state trajectories as our exact target.
 This system undergoes a dissipative phase transition \cite{jin_phase_2018} which is visible as a peak in the correlation length